hwanggu-corgi/hwanggu-log/update.md

     - [ ]: You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi working on adding list of accomplishment to README.md #2
+1. Corgi working on adding list of accomplishment to README.md #3
-    - Working on October 20th, 2020
+    - Working on October 21ts, 2020 [will come back after this]
+    - Completed October 20th, 2020
     - Completed October 19th, 2020

 ### November 7th, 2020